The Stuart L. Bernath Book Prize

 To nominate a book for the prize:

-• Send a letter of nomination to David Milne, [email protected]
+• Send a letter of nomination to Colleen Woods, [email protected]

 • In addition, a copy of the book being nominated must be sent to each of the committee members and special collections established by the deed of gift for this prize: